reportportal/kubernetes/reportportal/README.md

-# K8s
+# ReportPortal on Kubernetes

-Kubernetes/Helm configs for installation of ReportPortal v5
+Kubernetes/Helm configs for installation of ReportPortal

 -----------
 ### Table of Contents